4 Evidence and interpretation

 4.3.12 Despite the uncertainty in the estimates of clinical effectiveness and the small differences in costs and outcomes generated in the economic models, the Committee considered that ECT is likely to be cost effective in appropriate patient groups.

 4.3.13 In summary, the Committee considered that the evidence appraised supported the effectiveness of ECT in certain groups of individuals.
 However, the Committee recognised there remained a number of uncertainties, including a lack of information on longer-term outcomes.
 The Committee was aware of the negative experiences of some individuals who have undergone ECT.
-Therefore the Committee considered that that ECT should be used with caution and only in the restricted circumstances recommended in the guidance in section 1.
-It is anticipated that NICE guidelines currently under development (see section 8) will further define the place of ECT in the care pathways for individuals with depressive illness.
+Therefore the Committee considered that, ECT should be used with caution and only in the restricted circumstances recommended in the guidance in section 1.
+See also NICE's guidelines on bipolar disorder and psychosis and schizophrenia in adults.